Surgery of the Aorta

 A dressing is put over your closed incision.

 What to Expect before Surgery

-for surgery.
-You will be told whether to do
+surgery.
+You will be told if you need to do this.

 What to Expect during Surgery